lue-bird/lider/README.md

         _pandas standing in a circle around a sand pit_ _89 seconds       i like that one_
         _next, no commercials_
-  - time travel once convo
+  - time travel hypothetical convo – on knowledge 0
-      - <TIMTRAVE>
+      - <TRAVE>
-        i could tell u stories about traveling back in time to prevent causing bad things i could tell u stories about traveling back in time to not prevent causing bad things to restore good things that were caused by bad things i was too afraid to travel in time anymore
+        do you know these cheesy time travel stories, like traveling back in time to prevent causing bad things but later traveling back in time to not prevent causing bad things to restore good things that were caused by bad things then being too afraid to travel in time anymore
       - <BIRD>
-        i take it that because of fear you limited your time-travel to as few times as possible?
+        i take it that because of fear they limited time travel to as few times as possible?
-      - <TIMTRAVE>
+      - <TRAVE>
-        i realized the same applies to you right now impact of actions must be undermined by an equal amount of proof/knowledge ok, step back, easier terms
+        i realized the same applies to us right now impact of actions must be undermined by an equal amount of proof/knowledge
+  - on harm 0
+      - <TRAVE>
+        imagine a box of every good thing. then taking out the worst things until only one item is left. what you got?
+      - <BIRD>
+        | various pure forms of emotions like human care, respect and appreciation
+          - <TRAVE>
+            interesting.
+And a very sweet thing to say Want a hug?
+          - <BIRD>
+            | ( ◡́.◡̀)\(^◡^ )
+            | I'll keep that offer in mind for when I need it, thank u
+        | something religious
+          - <TRAVE>
+            sounds like everything i've ever looked for also sounds too good to be true since we can never know something for sure i wouldn't bank on that but if we only hoping all's good!
+        | u trying to say that every good thing has strings attached?
+          - <TRAVE>
-        most actions cause harm even if they bring a lot of happiness as well some actions necessarily cause harm which will keep the world from being rid of non-happiness
+            i mean i guess we agree that all actions necessarily cause harm which will keep the world from being rid of non-happiness. doesn't mean much but hey
   - undecided convo
       - <OKE>
         TODO resigned story
       - <BIRD>
         any dreams, any aspirations you had for life?
+      - <OKE>
+        TODO talking past the player
+      - <BIRD>
+        i don't care.
+        and again: had any dreams, any aspirations for life?
       - <OKE>
         i wanted to be somebody
       - <BIRD>